If you're a dissatisfied Nagios user who is ready to make the switch to Opsview, here is a guide on how to execute a migration that will result in...

 How to mitigate against your IT monitoring software being hacked

-With the news breaking over the weekend of a large hack in the IT network monitoring world, we asked Rob May, VP of Engineering and Information Security at Opsview, for his thoughts:
+With the news breaking of a large hack in the IT network monitoring world, we asked Rob May, VP of Engineering and Information Security at Opsview, for his thoughts:

 "It's only suspected at this stage that the hack experienced by the SolarWinds Orion product is that of a nation state attack.
 These have been a growing threat for years, you only need to look back at WannaCry back in 2017 to see the wide hitting impact that these attacks can have on organizations and their customers.